 This flexibility, however, comes at the expense of performance.
 Every time

-.htaccess files are enabled, Apache has to traverse the entire directory tree from the requested URL or file through all the higher levels up until the server’s root directory and then load them, for each and every request.
+.htaccess files are enabled, Apache has to traverse the entire directory tree from the requested URL or file through all the higher levels until the server’s root directory and then load them for each request.

-Since there is no directory level configuration in Nginx, users perform all configuration changes by writing directives into the main configuration file.
+So, since no directory-level configuration exists in Nginx, users perform all configuration changes by writing directives into the main configuration file.

 Apache and Nginx are both very well-documented platforms.
-It’s very unlikely that admins would ever run into an issue or have a question whose answer could not be found within their documentation.
+Therefore, it’s very unlikely that admins would ever run into an issue or have a question whose answer could not be found within their documentation.

-Regarding OS support, Apache runs on all operating systems such as Linux and UNIX, and has full support for Microsoft Windows.
+Regarding OS support, Apache runs on all operating systems such as Linux and UNIX and fully supports Microsoft Windows.
 Nginx also runs on several modern Unix-like systems and has support for Windows, but its performance on Windows is not as stable as that on UNIX platforms.
-Therefore, if you want to run a feature-rich open source web server on Microsoft Windows, Apache is really the only production-ready option.

 Using Apache and Nginx Together

-However, one thing to keep in mind when comparing Apache versus Nginx is that it doesn’t always have to be an either/or decision.
+However, one thing to remember when comparing Apache vs Nginx is that it doesn’t always have to be an either/or decision.
 Many administrators combine the two in a hybrid solution that takes advantage of each one’s strengths.

 Nginx performs the HTTP-related heavy lifting – serving static files, caching content, and offloading slow HTTP connections, so that the Apache server can run the application code in a safe and secure environment.

 If you do not need a lot of web server features, Nginx is the way to go.
 In addition, for speed and performance, Nginx is also the clear winner.
-It is great for high traffic websites.
+So, it is excellent for high-traffic websites.

-Nginx cannot compete against the feature-rich Apache on many fronts, but it asynchronous status and single-threaded lightning fast architecture makes it a smart choice over Apache.
+Nginx cannot compete against the feature-rich Apache on many fronts, but its asynchronous status and single-threaded lightning-fast architecture make it a smart choice over Apache.

 On the other hand, Apache may be the preferred web server in other scenarios.
-Apache is better suited for shared hosting environments and can provide a control panel making it easier to make server side changes.
+For example, Apache is better suited for shared hosting environments and can provide a control panel to make server-side changes easier.

 Therefore, before choosing between Apache and Nginx, you carefully need to analyze your requirements, which you must want your web server to serve.